 There’s also ectropion.
 If you’ve ever seen a dog where the lower eyelids seem to droop, then you’ve seen ectropion.
 It affects dogs with loose skin the most, such as Saint Bernards.
 It can result in redness, excessive eye watering, and even eye infections.

 Male vs Female

 There are very few differences between male and female Labernards.
 Temperamentally, it’s quite difficult to tell them apart.
 Physically, however, you can generally assume the larger Labernards to be male.
 But that’s not always the case.
 Even female Labernards can reach 200 pounds on occasion.

 Labernards are giant canines that think they’re lapdogs.
 Weighing up to 220 pounds, this is one dog that probably won’t comfortably fit on your lap!
 But they’re incredibly affectionate, loving, and loyal, making them incredible partners and pets.

 Bred from two working dog breeds, the Labernard is an intelligent, albeit stubborn dog.
 They’re smart enough for advanced training if you have the patience to teach a willful dog that’s the size of a small bear.

 While Saint Bernards tend to be very calm and docile dogs, Labernards show off some of their Labrador side with higher energy levels and greater need for exercise.
 If you can’t keep up with those needs, expect to have a destructive dog that’s capable of causing some serious damage due to their massive size.

 Overall, Labernards are friendly, family-oriented dogs.
-They can be the perfect pets for active families that have plenty of time to provide ample attention and exercise this dog needs.
+They can be the perfect pets for active families that have plenty of time to provide ample attention and exercise the Labernard needs.